dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

 :class:`<sequence-stream>` will have access to any elements written to the sequence via the stream, supply a stretchy collection (such as a :drm:`<stretchy-vector>`) to :drm:`make`.
-A stream over a stretchy vector will use the same stretchy vector throughout the stream’s existence.
+A stream over a stretchy vector will use the same stretchy vector throughout the stream's existence.

 For example: